Children who need fostering

 About the children

-The names have been changed, but the profiles below are true stories of children in Buckinghamshire who currently need a foster carer, or who have recently been placed with their new foster family.
+The names have been changed, but the profiles below are true examples of stories of children in Buckinghamshire who have recently been placed with their new foster family.

-Get in touch via our online enquiry form.
+Get in touch via our online enquiry form if you are interested in fostering children within Buckinghamshire.